openedx/edx-documentation/en_us/course_authors/source/cohorts/cohort_config.rst

 can also upload a .csv file containing a list of students and the cohort groups you want to assign them to.

-.. note:: Any assignments to cohort groups that you specify in the .csv files you upload will overwrite or change existing cohort group assignments.
+Any assignments to cohort groups that you specify in the .csv files you upload will overwrite or change existing cohort group assignments.
 The configuration of your cohort groups should be complete and stable before your course begins.
 You should also complete manual cohort assignments as soon as possible after any student enrolls, including any enrollments that occur while your course is running.
 To understand the effects of changing cohort assignments after your course has started, see :ref:`Altering Cohort Configuration`.

+.. note:: Be aware that the contents of the .csv file are processed row by row, from top to bottom, and each row is treated independently.
+For example, if your .csv file contains conflicting information such as Student A being first assigned to Cohort Group 1, then later in the spreadsheet being assigned to Cohort Group 2, the end result of your .csv upload is that Student A is assigned to Cohort Group 2.
+However, the upload results file will count  Student A twice in the "Students Added" count, once when they are added to  Cohort Group 1, and again when they are added to Cohort Group 2.
+Before submitting a file for upload, check it carefully for errors.

 The requirements for the .csv file are summarized in this table.